Important information for applicants: teaching and learning 2021/ 22 academic year98.3 KB

 During Year 1, you'll develop the skills essential to games design, including a rapid introduction to coding and scripting, and games design software.

 The academic year is split into two semesters.
 Semester 1 focuses on introducing new ideas and concepts such as games design tools, game histories and employment skills for creative careers.
-It is in the first semester where you will be introduced to Game Maker Studio, Adobe Creative Suite software, the fundamentals of coding and scripting, and other games design tools.
+It is in the first semester where you'll be introduced to Game Maker Studio, Adobe Creative Suite software, the fundamentals of coding and scripting, and other games design tools.

 Semester 2 focuses on further developing the skills from the first semester, through making assets and prototypes and working on a student-led games design project.
 For this project, you'll follow a set brief which will detail the aims and objectives of the game produced, but you'll have the freedom to propose and create a game that you devise.

 Students on BA (Hons) Games Design are given a gaming laptop to ensure that they have the tools to design games while on and off campus.
 This helps students to play and study games, many of our students play multiplayer games with their peers.
 The laptop is yours to keep at the end of the course.